 May is Women’s Health Month, and this week on Fox 17, Dr. Bitner discusses women’s health and healthy aging in the United States.
 She recently traveled through Norway and was blown away by how fit people appeared to be there.
 Difficult hikes were completed with ease by locals.
 This apparent cultural difference was emphasized when she later spoke with a fellow passenger on her flight.
 The passenger, a 75-year-old woman, was in excellent health.
 She discussed that since childhood, her entire family would take a Sunday walk, and now she herself walks, works out, and climbs daily.
 The typical diet in Norway is also noticeably different than that in the United States.
 Their diet prioritizes fish and vegetables.
 Free school lunches for students are mostly vegetable based as well.

-The US spends more on healthcare than other countries and yet, we are more unhealthy.
-Norway has a lower rate of diabetes than in the US (3.4% vs 11.4%), a lower rate of obesity (24% vs 69%), and Norway ranks 177th for prevalence of heart disease in women vs the US which ranks 144th.
-The United States has room to improve on healthy aging.
+The US spends more on healthcare than other countries, and yet, we are more unhealthy.
+Norway has a lower rate of diabetes than the US (3.4% vs. 11.4%), a lower rate of obesity (24% vs. 69%), and Norway ranks 177th for the prevalence of heart disease in women vs. the US, which ranks 144th.
+The United States has room to improve healthy aging.

 Kids are 2x more likely to exercise if they see their parents and older relatives exercise.
 They are also more likely to eat fruits and vegetables if they are readily available.
 Eating healthy does not have to be fancy or expensive.